jeffpar/pcjs.v1/blog/2014/09/30/README.md

 	ChipSet.OCW2_EOI = 0x20;                // non-specific EOI (end-of-interrupt)

-and since I also like to group constants that are associated with a particular register or port, and since I don't want the ChipSet constructor becoming littered with property constants, I first define a "constant object"; in this case, **PIC_LO**:
+and since I also like to group constants that are associated with a particular register or port, and since I don't want the ChipSet constructor becoming littered with property constants, I first define a constant object; in this case, **PIC_LO**:

 	ChipSet.PIC_LO = {};